padalan/decentralMarketPlace/README.md

 If the transaction is disputed, the Arbiter votes to release the funds to the seller or refund the funds to the buyer by voting.
 We use 2/3 voting to decide who wins the dispute.

-More features to come.

 ### About The Project
-The project is a Truffle project that allows you to easily compile, migrate and test.
+The project is a Truffle project that allows us to easily compile, migrate and test.

 #### About Comments
 Since the code is written for educational purpose, I have extensively commented both the Smart Contracts and the JavaScript code.

 #### Inheritance from another contracts
-Inherited Escrow Smart contract written independently to EcommerceStore contract.
+Inherited Escrow Smart contract to EcommerceStore contract.
+Installed Oracalize using EthPM and imported it to another contract.

 #### Running the app and accessing the UI

-App can be deployed in two ways:
+App can be deployed locally.
-* Locally (dev server)
-* Rinkeby network (find the details in deployed_addresses.txt)
+Smart contract is deployed on Rinkeby network (find the details in deployed_addresses.txt)

 You can run the app on a dev server locally and access the UI.
-See "Run the app" section.
+You can also access the UI while the contract is running on Rinkeby netowrk.

 #### Authentication and Signing the contracts
 We use Metamask for signing the transactions.